sanskrit/raw_etexts_english/blogs/manasataramgini/2004-05-17_umasvati-and-hindu-zoology.md

 +++
-title = "umAsvati and Hinduxa0zoology"
+title = "umAsvati and Hindu zoology"

 +++
 **umAsvati**, the great jaina Acharya produced a remarkable work termed